acorbel/aws-lambda-cloudfront-sg-autoupdate/README.md

 # aws-lambda-cloudfront-sg-autoupdate
-AutoUpdate security groups based on Cloudfront IPs

-__It supports multi securiy group updates to bypass the 50 rules restrictions on SGs.__
+AutoUpdate security groups based on Cloudfront IPs.
+It supports multi securiy group updates to __bypass the 50 rules restrictions on SGs.__

 ## HowTo
 1. Create at least 2 security groups (if you are under the 50 rules per SG restriction)